Jinger Duggar Shares Words Of Love For Husband Jeremy: ‘Marriage Is A Beautiful Reality’

 The couple, who have been wed almost four years, has endured several major life upheavals during their relationship.
 Jinger and Jeremy have moved twice since they tied the knot in November 2016 in the Duggar’s home state of Arkansas.
 Although Jinger admitted in the past on several episodes of Counting On that these changes made her lonely at times, she is committed to her marriage and the happiness of her immediate family.

 At the time of their nuptials, Jeremy was working as a pastor at Grace Community Church in Laredo, Texas.
 He and Jinger had a long-distance relationship in the one year from the time they met until they wed.
 Once Jeremy put a ring on it, Jinger moved almost 750 miles away from her close-knit clan to Laredo to make a home with Jeremy.
-In March 2019, Jeremy and Jinger announced they were moving to Los Angeles, California with daughter Felicity so Jeremy could pursue graduate studies at the Master’s Seminary, pulling the couple over 1,500 miles further away from the Duggar clan.
+In March 2019, Jeremy and Jinger announced they were moving to Los Angeles, California, with daughter Felicity so Jeremy could pursue graduate studies at the Master’s Seminary, pulling the couple over 1,500 miles further away from the Duggar clan.